 Free coupon code: Get Udemy coupon code discount at top of page (no charge for coupon, especially since we are compensated for referrals via affiliate marketing)

-Rankings tip: rankings change all the time, so even if Critical Thinker Academy: Learn to Think Like a Philosopher is a bestseller or one of the top Udemy courses one year, it doesn’t mean it will be a top Udemy course the next year
+Rankings tip: rankings change all the time, so even if Paul and His Letter to the Philippians is a bestseller or one of the top Udemy courses one year, it doesn’t mean it will be a top Udemy course the next year

 Skill level: All Levels

 What you get: Develop a deeper appreciation for the way Paul presents his message as a prisoner for Christ in this delightful epistle.